-The catch limit provided for in paragraph 16 of this CMM shall apply from 1 December 2024.
+The catch limit provided for in paragraph 17 and 18 of this CMM shall apply from 1 December 2025.

-Annex I - Template for CCPs to use for [monthly catch reports to the Secretariat when fishing on the Del Cano Rise area (paragraph 17).
+Annex I - Template for CCPs to use for [weekly] monthly catch reports to the Secretariat when fishing on the Del Cano Rise [and South Indian Ridge] areas (paragraph 18).

 CCPs shall send monthly reports of their Dissostichus spp. catches to the Secretariat.
 This report shall be sent to SIOFA Secretariat (mcs@siofa.org).